lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ---
 title: Building Lucee 5 & 6 from source
 id: working-with-source-build-from-source
+forceSortOrder: 1.5
 ---

 ## Building Lucee 5 and 6 from source #

 The following text assumes that you have basic knowledge of how to use `git` and `mvn`, if not please first consult the documentation for this tools.

+See [[building-testing-extensions]] for instructions regarding Extensions

 ### 1. Before you get started

 Before you can start building Lucee from source, you will need a few things installed on your machine:

 1. **Java JDK** - since you're going to compile Java code you need the JDK and not just the JRE.

-Lucee requires JDK 8 or later in order to compile.  <https://www.oracle.com/technetwork/java/javase/downloads/>
+- Lucee requires JDK 8 or later in order to compile.
+[Oracle](https://www.oracle.com/technetwork/java/javase/downloads/) or [AdoptOpenJDK](https://adoptopenjdk.net/)
+- Java 11 is *recommended*, Java 15 is *not yet supported* due the removal of the Nashorn Javascript engine which is used in the build process
+- Java 17 *isn't yet supported* due to some Apache Felix issues

 1. **Apache Maven** - the source code contains several build scripts that will automate the build process for you. you will need Maven installed in order to run these build scripts. <http://maven.apache.org/>